ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

     - Authentication in Safari forces the user to leave the app
     - Safari tabs cannot be controlled from the app

 * If calling the default browser for front-channel communications is not acceptable, enabling persistent cookies for session management could be an option in the authorization server configuration.
 This will allow sharing the authentication state in the iOS in-app browser tabs.
-An example of this approach is described in the [Enabling Persistent Cookies in ForgeRock Access Management](#implementing-persistent-cookie-authentication-in-am) section:
+An example of this approach is described in the [Enabling Persistent Cookies in ForgeRock Access Management](#implementing-persistent-cookie-authentication-in-am) section.

     PROS:
     - Supported with "out of the box" configuration of AppAuth for iOS